 If you have a Google Mail (@gmail.com) account configured on your device, then you can tap on the download link in either your purchase or recovery emails to download the SoloStorm APK.
 Once it has downloaded, you will then be prompted to install the application.

 If your email client does not let you download or install APK files, you can first download the APK to a separate computer and transfer it to your Android device using either a USB cable or a SD card.

 Once the APK is copied to your device, use the default file browser application (‘Files’ or ‘My Files’, etc.) to find and open the APK for installation.

-While SoloStorm will run on a kindle device, installation requires a couple of additional steps.
+While SoloStorm will run on a Kindle Fire HD device, installation requires a couple of additional steps.

 Installing Google Play Services

 In order for SoloStorm to find an email address registered on a Kindle, you must install Google Play Services on the device and then add a Gmail account.

 You can follow the instructions on this HowToGeek blog post, but here’s the quick version.

 - Enable the installation of 3rd party apps.